-So why does a guided tour of the Vatican make more sense than say, individual skip the line tickets to the Vatican Museums?
+So why does a guided tour of the Vatican make more sense than say, Vatican tickets?

 Scale - The Vatican may be the smallest country in the world, but everything that is open to public within the 44 hectares that it covers is a tourists delight.
 From the vast collection of classical artworks and Renaissance masterpieces of the Vatican Museums to the biggest church in the world, St. Peter's Basilica.
 In the company of an expert Vatican guide, you will not only see and enjoy these ancient landmarks, but also listen to amazing stories that make them the most poplar attraction in Italy.

 Priority Access - Over 7 million people visit the Vatican every year.
 That's a a daily average of 20,000 people!
 That’s a huge number for a surprisingly small country.
 Often, this leads to tourist queues that go on & on.
 Standing in them under the Mediterranean sun is not a pleasant feeling, trust me.
 If you're on a guided tour, you will get to bypass this line and head straight to the Vatican entrance, without having to bother about standing in line and getting a ticket.
 Priority access in Rome is truly a godsend.